mholt/PapaParse/README.md

 Tests
 -----

 Papa Parse is under test.
-Download this repository, run `npm install`, then `npm test` to run the tests in your browser.
+Download this repository, run `npm install`, then `npm test` to run the tests.

 Contributing
 ------------

 To discuss a new feature or ask a question, open an issue.
 To fix a bug, submit a pull request to be credited with the [contributors](https://github.com/mholt/PapaParse/graphs/contributors)!
 Remember, a pull request, *with test*, is best.
 You may also discuss on Twitter with [#PapaParse](https://twitter.com/search?q=%23PapaParse&src=typd&f=realtime) or directly to me, [@mholt6](https://twitter.com/mholt6).

+If you contribute a patch, ensure the tests suite is running correctly.
+We run continuous integration on each pull request and will not accept a patch that breaks the tests.